jaclu/spd/README.md

     `./task_timezone.sh -c -h`

-    To read config files and display what was found
+    To read config files and display what was found.
+Please note that config file settings override env setting!

 ### samples